Pitt Meadows: Economy

 As a primarily residential area, approximately 85% of Pitt Meadows residents commute to work beyond its borders.
 Within the community, the largest employment sectors are, in order of importance: Primary (20%); Education and Health (19%); Accommodation, Food, and Beverage (16%); and Construction (9%).

 In addition to the commercial activity that already exists in Pitt Meadows, a new retail shopping centre, Meadowtown Centre, has been built on the border with Maple Ridge.
 Despite recent additions to its non-agricultural economy, 86% of the Pitt Meadows landmass is located within the province's Agricultural Land Reserve.

 Pitt Meadows' agricultural lands includes extensive large parcels located in the southwest and northeast portions of the city.
 Major agricultural products include cranberry and blueberry farms, horticultural products, greenhouse crops (cut flowers and specialty peppers), grazing, dairy farming, and other farm activities.
 Agritourism is developed in conjunction with agricultural operations.
 The Meadows Maze, for example, one of the largest corn mazes in the Pacific Northwest is on the Hopcott Farm; which was purchased in 1932.
 A growing trend, particularly in areas close to urban centres, is the use of agricultural lands for rural estate use with little or no agricultural use of land.

 Politics

 Pitt Meadows is represented by a mayor and six councillors.
-The mayor is Bill Dingwall and the councillors are Mike Hayes, Anena Simpson, Tracy Miyashita, Nicole MacDonald, Bob Meachen and Gwen O'Connell.
+The mayor is Nicole MacDonald and the councillors are Tracy Elke, Alison Evans, Mike Hayes, Mike Manion, Bob Meachen and Gwen O'Connell.
 In 2017 former Pitt Meadows councillor David Murray was convicted for sexually assaulting a 14-year-old girl in 1992 while in his 30s.
 After conviction he resigned his position as councillor.
 He served 9 months in prison.